-The Fire/Rescue Program provides educational and training programs for members of fire departments and rescue agencies, as well as for governmental agencies.
+The Fire/Rescue Program provides educational and training programs for members of fire departments and rescue agencies, and governmental agencies.
 In addition, other academic, vocational and technical courses are offered.
 Program offerings and services include, but are not limited to, the following:

-- Fire Service training designed to train and upgrade firefighters in all aspects of firefighting procedures and equipment.
-Certification programs such as Firefighter I and II, Driver/Operator, and Hazardous Materials Responder are offered. - Rescue training, such as Rescue Technician training, to enable the participant to gain certification in this area.
+- Fire Service training is designed to train and upgrade firefighters in all aspects of firefighting procedures and equipment.
+Certification programs such as Firefighter I and II, Driver/Operator, and Hazardous Materials Responder are offered. - Rescue training, such as Rescue Technician training, enables the participant to gain certification in this area.
 Specialized and customized training is also available.